Accounting for Landlords: Bookkeeping Best Practices

 What is Bookkeeping Best Practice for Landlords?

-When managing a portfolio of rental properties, landlords need to ensure that they have accurate bookkeeping records in order to manage their cash flow effectively.
+Managing rental properties requires accurate rental property bookkeeping to maintain healthy cash flow.
 From inevitable property maintenance fees to rental income taxes, there are many expenditures that will affect the health of your cash flow.
 Therefore, learning how to maintain bookkeeping best practices is extremely helpful.
-Below we have detailed the key steps to maintaining bookkeeping best practice for landlords.
+Here are the key best practices for accounting for landlords:

 Create Accounts for Each Property:

 One of the most basic pieces of advice we can provide when starting out as a landlord is to create bank accounts for each property.
-This is important for bookkeeping best practice because it will help with the overall organisation of your income and expenditure.
+Setting up bank accounts for each property improves landlord accounting, income, and expense tracking.
+It simplifies your self assessment tax return for landlords and ensures you’re audit-ready.
 What’s more, as a landlord you will have to submit a self-assessment to HMRC so having a clear record of your finances from rental income is very important.
 If you are interested in learning more about self-assessment, take a look at our recent blog.

 Decide How to Record Income and Expenses: